jasp-stats/jasp-desktop/Docs/development/translate.md

 Location of R-JASPgraphs.mo C:\Program Files\JASP\R\library\JASPgraphs\R\xx\LC\_MESSAGES

 #### *Putting the translations into production*
-Translators that are familiar with  Github:<br> Can make a Pull Request containing their translated .po file.
+Translators familiar with  Github:<br> Can make a Pull Request containing their translated .po file.
 If this pull request is merged, the new language appears the next day in the nightly build.
 The new language is then activated by going to Preferences->Interface->Preferred Language and should appear in the dropdown menu.

 Another way to have the translation in JASP is by opening an issue in the https://github.com/jasp-stats/jasp-issues/issues repository.
 The new Feature Request Issue should contain the translated .po files with some reference or zip with the translated files.
 Our developer will then help out.

 #### *Questions*

-If there are things unclear or not working, please make an issue in the https://github.com/jasp-stats/jasp-issues/issues repository.
+If things are unclear or not working, please make an issue in the https://github.com/jasp-stats/jasp-issues/issues repository.
 Then all the developers are able to answer you.
 Or send a direct e-mail to f.a.m.meerhoff@uva.nl

 ### 6. References.